arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 - Address type
 - Swap words mode

-These informations will help identify and correctly communicate with the target device.
+These information will help identify and correctly communicate with the target device.

 #### PLC IDE Modbus Custom Editor
 <br></br>